Jagannathbuwa Purohit

 Jagannathbuwa Purohit (12 March 1904 – 1968), also known as Pandit Gunidas, was a singer and a teacher of Hindustani classical music.
 He studied under Vilayat Hussain Khan of Agra Gharana.
 Buwa's colophon was 'Gunidas'.

 Agra Gharana

 Buwa's was the oldest gharānā of the Mughal courts.
 His style is said to be authentic with a focus on correctness and precision.
 His origins were in Dhrupad-Dhamar gayaki.

 Legacy

-His disciples include Mittens Jitendra Abhisheki, Pandit Ram Marathe, Pandit Vasantrao Kulkarni, C. R. Vyas, Pandit Yeshwantbuwa Joshi and Manik Varma.
+His disciples include Jitendra Abhisheki, Pandit Ram Marathe, Pandit Vasantrao Kulkarni, C. R. Vyas, Suresh Haldankar, Pandit Yeshwantbuwa Joshi and Manik Varma.
 Tabla artist Pt Bhai (Suresh) Gaitonde, Farukhabad gharana, received his initial training from him.

 Buwa was devoted to his teachers during a period when teachers were known to be whimsical.
 One of them praised him for his devotion and said, "You are a real Gun-das (worshiper of virtue)" and from this statement, he acquired his pen name Gunidas.

 Early life

 He was born into a Karhade Brahmin family in the Nizam state of Hyderabad.
 He obtained his primary education in his mother tongue of Marathi.
 His musical talent was carefully nourished through an age old custom: living with one's teacher, or guru.
 This created a bond between teacher and disciple.
 In Hyderabad certain musicians were patronized by the ruler.

 Jagannath chose many teachers to learn his trade.
 The custom was not to pay for tuition but rather to serve one's teacher.

 He learned the Tabla, an Indian percussion instrument from Ustad Thirkawa, eventually becoming a Master.
 His musical training continued until he landed in the house of the Agra dynasty's major singer, Ustad Vilayat Husain Khan.
 He received excellent training and eventual admiration from Vilayat Khan.
 Jagannath was a fine vocalist and composer of Hindustani original themes, known as 'Cheej'.